Languages of Ukraine

 Can I pick up Russian or Ukrainian while in Ukraine?

 Being an English speaking foreigner in Ukraine actually puts you at a disadvantage if you are trying to learn Ukrainian or Russian, since so many people will want to practice their English with you.
-For this reason it is essential that you learn the basics of the language first in your home country so that you can begin communicating in Russian or Ukrainian immediately upon arrival (if you have plans to learn the language, of course).
+For this reason it is highly recommended that you learn the basics of the language first in your home country so that you can begin communicating in Russian or Ukrainian immediately upon arrival (if you have plans to learn the language, of course).
 So many western expats in Ukraine express a desire to learn to speak the language, but not too many do — except for those who already spoke it when they arrived.
 The path of least resistance for English speaking foreigners is often too powerful to overcome.
 What's more, the older you get, the less your brain feels like changing its structure around, which is what is required to become fluent in a foreign language.

 Some speculation on the future of Russian in Ukraine